Genomorf/FitnessApp/README.md

 ![2](https://raw.githubusercontent.com/Genomorf/FitnessApp/master/screenshots/Fitness_1_2.PNG)

-- You can add any information about a training plan in calendar.
+- You can add any information about a training plan in the calendar.

 ![4](https://raw.githubusercontent.com/Genomorf/FitnessApp/master/screenshots/Fitness_3.PNG)